MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/governance/update-to-spworkflow-manager-when-upgrading-farms.md

 description: "Learn how to upgrade from Workflow Manager to SharePoint Workflow Manager when upgrading older SharePoint Server farms."
 ---

-# Update from Workflow Manager to SharePoint Workflow Manager on a new farm
+# Upgrade from Workflow Manager to SharePoint Workflow Manager on a new farm

 [!INCLUDE[appliesto-2013-2016-2019-SUB-xxx-md](../includes/appliesto-2013-2016-2019-SUB-xxx-md.md)]